shantanuverma27/shantanuverma27.github.io/whatispm.md

-# The big question - What is project management
+# What is project management

-No, I am not going to give any text book definition of project management.
-I am neither going to make things complex.
-Like I practice my project management, by following the basics, I will keep this explanation simple and basic as well.

 What is the objective of project management?
-What do you want to achieve when you are managing a project?
-Basically, every project management practice aims at answering the following four questions:
+What should a project manager want to achieve while he is managing a project?
+Basically, every project management practice should aim at answering the following four questions:

-* What - what are the activities and end result
+* What - What is the project objective and what are the activities to be performed to accomplish those objectives.
+Tools like project charter and project plan help us in answering this question.
-* When - when can we complete these activities and reach the end result at the earliest
+* When - When can we complete these activities and reach the end result at the earliest as per the scope of the project using the budget assigned to the project.
+Tools like project plan and resource plan help us answer this question
-* Is it on schedule - once in the middle of the project, answer if the project is on schedule, within budget and conforming to the scope
+* Is it on schedule - Once in the middle of the project, answer if the project is on schedule, within budget and conforming to the scope or not.
+Tools like milestone meetings, critical path (CPM), cost and time variance analysis, earned value help to answer this question.
-* What if not on schedule - how to complete the project if there is deviation from schedule and when will it get completed now
+* What if not on schedule - How to complete the project if there is deviation from schedule and when will it get completed with the adjusted project constraints.
+Critical path method, project recovery, cost crashing etc are tools to answer this question.

-All project management techniques are aimed at broadly answering these 4 questions.
-There are various tools that project managers use to answer these questions which are in totality called the project management practice.

-Let us see some example of the tools used to answer these questions.

-* What - project charter and project plans are the tools used to define end results and activities
-* When - predominantly project plans are used to define timelines
-* Is it on schedule - milestone meetings, critical path method, variance analysis are some tools used to answer this question
-* What if not on schedule - critical path method, project recovery using cost crashing are some of the tools used to answer this question

-I hope you get a fair bit of idea on what does a project manager want to accomplish from his trade.
-You can get more details about the concepts like cost crashing in some of my other blogs.
+Project management is nothing but a systematic way of applying these tools to answer the above 4 questions of a project at any given time during the life cycle of the project.